 - Not a popular use

-- It gives discomfort for those with big hands.
+- It gives discomfort to those with big hands.

-There are more handle types like the Donic Dotec handles that are very comfortable almost like the anatomic handles.
+There are more handle types like the Donic Dotec handles that are very comfortable, almost like the anatomic handles.
 It is very suitable for those hat suffered injuries to the wrist.
-And there are special shapes that come in all sorts of weird styles but can be beneficial to those who suffer varied disabilities.
-As an added advice if most rackets available to you seem too small at the handle, you can use a grip tape for a better feel.
+And there are unique shapes that come in all sorts of weird styles but can be beneficial to those who suffer varied disabilities.
+As an added advice, if most rackets available to you seem too small at the handle, you can use grip tape for a better feel.

-Blade: most professional blades are 85% natural wood with an allowance of bits of carbon or glass fiber or compressed wood, every added material cannot exceed 7.5% of a total thickness of 0.35mm.
-But starters can always use non-professional blades and as they advance can decide which quality of blade suits their game style.
+Most professional blades are 85% natural wood with an allowance of bits of carbon or glass fiber or compressed wood; every added material cannot exceed 7.5% of a total thickness of 0.35mm.
+But starters can always use non-professional blades and, as they advance, can decide which quality of blade suits their game style.

-Some blades are made of plastic or little wood compositions, though not suited for professional use, they can be very useful for beginners who want to try out the ping pong game for the first time.
+Some blades are made of plastic or little wood compositions, though not suited for professional use, they can be handy for beginners who want to try out the ping pong game for the first time.

-Composite blades are made more for the speed and consistency and less of the spin of the ball and its feel.
-This doesn’t mean that one cannot find a composite blade that is on par with the spin and feel capacity of a wooden blade and there are those wood-based blades that are also similar in the consistency and speed of composite blades, it all relies on which blade you can find.
+Composite blades are made for the speed and consistency and less of the spin of the ball, and blades.
+This doesn’t mean that one cannot find a composite blade that is on par with the turn and feel capacity of a wooden blade, and there are those wood-based blades that are also similar in the consistency and speed of composite blades, it all relies on which blade you can find.

-Forehand and backhand sponge: rarely available separately from the rubber the sponge can come alone and making a choice depends on your grip and play style.
-There are a few measurements available for sponge, 1.8mm, 2.0mm, 2.1mm, 2.2mm, 2.3mm or max.
+Rarely available separately from the rubber, the sponge can come alone, and making a choice depends on your grip and play style.
+There are a few measurements available for sponge, 1.8mm, 2.0mm, 2.1mm, 2.2mm, 2.3mm, or max.

 The sponge is used to compress ( when a ball pushes down the sponge) and to store energy ( when the sponge bounces back the ball).
-Sponges ranging at 1.6 to 2.5mm are used mostly by offensive players and those 1.5 to 2.0 are used by all-round players, while the OX meaning no sponge to 1.6mm is mostly used by defensive players.
+Sponges ranging at 1.6 to 2.5mm are used mostly by offensive players, and those from 1.5 to 2.0 are used by all-round players, while defensive players mainly use the OX, meaning no sponge to 1.6mm.
 For new players, it is advisable to use a thinner sponge

-The Rubber: most times comes pre-attached to the sponge, but if you have to choose which rubber then you need to know the available types and their uses.
-The ping pong rubber is a major determinant as to how well you play and there are two main types of rubber sheets the inverted and the pimple.
+Most times, come pre-attached to the sponge, but if you have to choose which rubber, then you need to know the available types and their uses.
+The ping pong rubber is a major determinant as to how well you play, and there are two main types of rubber sheets the inverted and the pimple.

-It provides the most spin, good for hits and lops, all around and defense players.
-There are two types of inverted or smooth rubber sheets: The tacky or sticky rubber and the Anti-Topspin.
+It provides the most spin, good for hits and lops, all around, and defense players.
+There are two types of inverted or smooth rubber sheets: Tacky or sticky rubber and the Anti-Topspin.
 Their difference is in their spin generation and grip.

-Anti-Topspin: it has a smooth surface which gives little and slow spin and speed.
+Anti-Topspin: it has a smooth surface, which gives little and slow spin and speed.
 It is also used more for the block technique.
-It also has little friction which only nullifies spins created by the opponent, with its ability to reverse the balls’ spin the anti-spin gives its players the benefit of disorienting the opponent since it is still a not so popular type of rubber.
+It also has low friction, which only nullifies spins created by the opponent, with its ability to reverse the balls’ spin the anti-spin gives its players the benefit of disorienting the opponent since it is still a not so popular type of rubber.

 Tacky or Sticky rubber: used best in ensuring ball spin basically because of the tackiness in the rubber that meets the ball.
 This means that there is a direct correlation between how tacky the rubber is and how many spins the ball will have.

-The higher the rubber tackiness the higher the spin and the lower the tackiness of the rubber the lower the spin.
+The higher the rubber tackiness is it provides more topspin, and the lower the tackiness of the rubber, it generates lower spin.
 This makes it perfect for lop and spin techniques, however, there is a negative to this type of rubber.
-That being that players need to figure out the amount of energy the opponents’ ball is spinning with and how much the impact on the players racket the ball will cause, with this knowledge players can determine the best angle to use.
+That being that players need to figure out the amount of energy the opponents’ ball is spinning with and how much the impact on the players racket the ball will cause, with this knowledge, players can determine the best angle to use.

-The short pip: their pimples are broad with a little stick its bumpy surface is most times used as a means of not creating a lot of spin in the game since it has little friction.
-When there is no underlying sponge to the short pip rubber it is the referee to as Hard Rubber.
+The short pip: their pimples are broad with a little stick; its bumpy surface is most times used as a means of not creating a lot of spin in the game since it has low friction.
+When there is no underlying sponge to the short pip rubber, it is the referee to as Hard Rubber.

-The sponge and rubber are both determinates of the spin; which refers to the spin of the ball when a loop technique is used.
+The sponge and rubber both determine the spin, which refers to the turn of the ball when a loop technique is used.
 It is highly reliant on many factors other than the rubbers spinning rate, with its sensitivity to strokes played and the speed of the incoming ball.

-Speed refers to the swiftness of the ball, which also relies on more than one factor like the blade or the thickness of the sponge and the technique played.
-It is also used to determine the efficiency of one rubber to the other, it also refers to the rate at which the ball goes back at forth the players.
+Speed refers to the swiftness of the ball, which also relies on different factors like the blade, or the thickness of the sponge, or different techniques.
+It also used to determine the efficiency of one rubber to the other, and it also refers to the rate at which the ball goes back at forth the players.

-and control of the ball which is based on the thickness and hardness of both, to get a good control you would need to give up on one of spin or speed.
+And control of the ball, which depends on the thickness and hardness of both, to get proper monitoring, you would need to give up on one of spin or speed.
 Players who play defense games are more likely to use rubbers with slow speed while offensive players go for the high-speed rubbers.
 Note that the more speedy a rubber can get a ball to be, the harder it will be to manage.

-Sponges with higher thickness give better speed and spin while giving more paddle weight and a cushion feel and those with more thinness give better control while giving a feel of wood and lightweight.
+Sponges with higher thickness give better speed and spin while giving more paddle weight and a cushion feel, and those with more thinness give better control while providing a feeling of wood and lightweight.

 Other things to consider when choosing the best ping pong paddle are the

-Glue: thought the most time come side by side the rubber, still if you have to buy them separately ensure that you buy a professional rubber glue which is water-based.
+Glue: thought the most time come side by side the rubber, still, if you have to buy them separately ensures that you purchase a professional rubber glue that is water-based.
 They should come fully packed with the cleaners.
-Some glues have been speculated to support the speed of the ping pong rubber.
-There are two types of glues used by ping pong players, the quick glue sheets and the water-based ping pong glue.
+Some adhesives have speculated to support the speed of the ping pong rubber.
+There are two types of glue used by ping pong players, the quick glue sheets and the water-based ping pong glue.

-Side tape: also known as edge tape, is used to improve the ping pong rackets balance and reduce the possibility of early rubber peeling.
-Set around the edge of the ping pong bat, this piece of equipment can be used to cover only the wooden part of the bat or the wood an edge of the rubber.
-Although not a compulsory accessory it is still popularly used by players because of the cosmetic finishing is gives to their paddles.
-The tape can be as wide as 12mm and can be used to hide rough bat edges and poor rubber gluing finishes.
+Side tape: also known as edge tape, is used to improve the ping pong racket’s balance and reduce the possibility of early rubber peeling.
+Set around the edge of the ping pong bat, this piece of equipment can be used to cover only the wooden part of the bat or the wood a corner of the rubber.
+Although not a compulsory accessory, it is still popularly used by players because of the cosmetic finishing it gives to their paddles.
+The tape can be as comprehensive as 12mm and can be used to hide rough bat edges and poor rubber gluing finishes.

 Why are ping pong paddles two colors?

 There are two approved colors of ping pong rubbers; red and black.
-The reason for this began quite a while ago when ping pong advanced from being just a leisure sport to a competitive sport played by many internationally.
-Back then, in the beginning, players, in order to win, would use various rubbers of the same color with the hope that they can confuse the opponent into not knowing which side had more speed or spin force, which was quite effective.
+The reason for this began quite a while ago when ping pong advanced from being just a leisure sport to a competitive game played by many internationally.
+Back then, in the beginning, players, to win, would use various rubbers of the same color with the hope that they can confuse the opponent into not knowing which side had more speed or spin force, which was quite useful.

-In time the ITTF international table tennis federation came to the conclusion that rubbers must be made of two separate colors so that opponents can get a clue on which side of the bat does better and at what.
-To create fairness in both sides the rule was approved and only
+In time the ITTF international table tennis federation concluded that rubbers must be made of two separate colors so that opponents can get a clue on which side of the bat does better and at what.
+To create fairness, in both hands, the rule was approved, and only

 rubbers with the ITTF log on them.